jasonkung22/futu-api-encrypt/README_en.md

 1. Configure URLs that need tolerant mode through `tolerant-urls` in the configuration file
 2. Supports wildcard matching, e.g., `/api/public/**`
 3. When a request matches a tolerant mode URL:
-    - If the request includes encryption header (encrypt-aes-key-header-key), it's processed as an encrypted request
+    - If the request includes encryption header, it's processed as an encrypted request
     - If the request doesn't include encryption header, it's processed as a non-encrypted request
-    - Timestamp and signature validation (if enabled) are performed regardless of encryption

 # III.
 Examples